trueos/trueos-docs/trueos-handbook/install.rst

 `FreeBSD Handbook <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/>`_
 is an excellent reference for performing common FreeBSD server tasks.

-.. index:: installation, advanced, cd
+.. index:: using the install cd
 .. _Using the TrueOS CD:

 Using the |trueos| CD